Introduction

 Our communities rely on excellent service from very long-lived infrastructure; infrastructure, which will almost certainly outlast not just our careers but probably our lives.

-We all enjoy the benefits provided by these assets and we strive to do even better for future generations.
+We all enjoy the benefits these assets provide, and we strive to do even better for future generations.

 But we have all experienced the deficiencies in asset capacity borne from the difficulties of forecasting a realistic future for the asset sets we manage.

-We need to understand this change, embrace and plan for it.
+We need to understand this change, embrace it, and plan for it.

 My kingdom for a Crystal Ball!